 4. Start scheduling content

 Now that you’ve got the basics down, you’re ready to start building the scaffolding of your campaign.
 And that scaffolding is social media posts and emails.

-The trick with social media is to schedule as much as you possible can in advance.
+The trick with social media is to schedule as much as you possibly can in advance.
 On #GivingTuesday, save your live-posting time and effort for things like interacting with donors, celebrating milestones, and other things that must be done in real-time.
-But you can get your key content together, build the posts, and schedule them to fire way ahead of time.
+Get your key content together, build the posts, and schedule them to fire way ahead of time.
 Not only will this save time on November 30th, it’ll save you the stress and writer’s block that can happen in the midst of a big day.

 Like social media, schedule ahead of time!
-It’ll save you a lot of trouble on December 1st, we promise.
 Your email strategy can be as simple or as robust as you’d like.
 We know this is last minute, but at the bare-bones minimum, plan one blast email on #GivingTuesday asking people to donate to your profile.
 If you’re up for a bit more of an intensive strategy, try scheduling some targeted emails to key groups of donors (such as past #GivingTuesday donors, your recurring donors, volunteers, and so on.)

 If you’re looking for inspiration, don’t forget our Nonprofit Toolkit!
 We’ve got a sample email schedule and templates ready and waiting for you.

 5. Make a day-of plan

 As it has been said, failure to plan is planning to fail. #GivingTuesday is not the day to fly by the seat of your pants.
 It may be last minute, but take the time to put together a day-of plan so you’ve got your bases covered on November 29th.
 Here’s what we recommend:

 - Social media: Assign someone to monitor social media, respond to comments and DMs, live-post when needed, and make sure your scheduled posts fire as planned.
 If you have an actual Social Media Manager, great.
 If not, find a capable staff member or see if you have any volunteers who can help.